GriffithUniLibrary/OpenRefineExtras/content/0-Transcripts.md

 Open Refine makes a copy of your transcript data, it does not use your raw transcript.
 You can clean the transcript copy, then export the cleaned dataset.

 It is helpful to name your transcripts with a convention that includes `raw` and `clean` in the file name.
 You can also set up folders for all the raw and cleaned transcripts.
-See [Reproducible Research Steps] for more.
+See [Reproducible-Research-Things](https://guereslib.github.io/Reproducible-Research-Things/) for more.

 -----